 Common Pregnancy Issues

-Chronic Medical Conditions: Undiagnosed and untreated chronic conditions such as diabetes and hypertension must be evaluated and managed to minimize risks to the developing fetus.
+Chronic Medical Conditions: Undiagnosed and untreated chronic conditions such as diabetes and hypertension must be identified, evaluated and managed to minimize risks to the developing fetus.

 Mental Health: Undiagnosed depression or mental health diagnoses are common in the general population, and more so for incarcerated women.
 Many women and many medical staff are hesitant to treat depression and anxiety during pregnancy, but untreated mental health conditions lead to poor outcomes.

 Bleeding: Bleeding can occur at various stages in pregnancy and can be caused by sexually transmitted infections, preterm labor or placental problems.